Building a Privacy-First Local RAG

 | Embedding Models | nomic-embed-text / text-embedding-3-large | Generated vector representations for text chunks. |

-The system follows a standard yet powerful RAG pattern, executed entirely on-premises :
+The system follows a standard RAG pattern that can run locally:

-- Document Processing: User-provided documents are split into manageable chunks using a RecursiveCharacterTextSplitter for optimal context sizing .
+- Document processing: User-provided documents are split into manageable chunks using a RecursiveCharacterTextSplitter.

-- Vectorization: Text chunks are converted into numerical vectors (embeddings) and stored in the local ChromaDB instance .
+- Vectorization: Text chunks are converted into embeddings and stored in the local ChromaDB instance.

-- Retrieval & Generation: User queries are embedded and used to find relevant text chunks.
-These chunks are passed as context to the local LLM, which synthesizes a final, grounded answer .
+- Retrieval and generation: User queries are embedded and used to find relevant chunks.
+Those chunks are passed to the local LLM, which generates a grounded answer.

 Imagine an HR employee needs to find a specific detail in the company’s 100-page policy handbook.
 Instead of manual browsing: